snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 inner loop.
 A nested Dempster-Shafer approach for propagating mixed aleatory and epistemic uncertainty is described in Section `[adv_models:mixed_uq:dste] <#adv_models:mixed_uq:dste>`__.

+..
+   TODO:
+   %We also use a technique called second-order probability to perform
+   %uncertainty quantification when there is both epistemic and aleatory
+   %uncertainty present.
+Second-order probability is a nested technique
+   %with two levels of uncertainty quantification.
+The outer level UQ is
+   %typically linked to epistemic uncertainties and the inner level UQ is
+   %commonly associated with aleatory uncertainties.
+A common approach
+   %used is to sample possible realizations of epistemic variables in the
+   %outer loop, then send these to the inner loop for additional sampling
+   %over the aleatory variables.
+In this way one generates ``families''
+   %or ensembles of cumulative distribution functions, where each
+   %individual CDF is based on aleatory uncertainty, and the ensemble is
+   %based on epistemic uncertainty.
+See Section~\ref{adv_models:mixed_uq}
+   %for more details.

 In evidence theory, there are two complementary measures of uncertainty: belief and plausibility.
 Together, belief and plausibility can be